By Al TorresEvents

 Once everything is documented and prospects are delegated, it’s time to execute.

 - Anticipate the Search Wave.
 Your execution strategy begins a minimum of six to eight weeks before the event.
 Why?
 Research shows that’s the window of time search traffic for event keywords rises.
 Take advantage of this increase by setting your ads up earlier and throughout the rise while everyone’s beginning to think about the event.

 - Schedule Frequent Check-ins.
 In the final two months before the event, hold weekly check-in meetings with both the sales and marketing teams to ensure everything is going according to plan.
 When you start well enough ahead of time, tweaks and mistakes can be managed with plenty of time to think it through and make the best decision.
 Heck, you may even have time to A/B test some creative or copy in the weeks leading up to make your next event reach-out even smarter.

 - Track.
 Track.
 Track.
 Successful execution requires the right tracking resources to ensure you get credit for all your hard work.
-This includes spreadsheets, Google docs, meeting automation software, or whatever gets the job done for your team.

 5. Don’t Set It and Forget It